-Last week’s feature article “Stop Worrying About Holiday Eating—and Do This Instead” touches on three skills that can help you make the holidays (and every day) healthier and more enjoyable.
+There are three important skills that can help you make your eating healthier and more enjoyable.
 These are Permission, Pleasure, and Presence.

 By giving yourself permission to eat some of what you want you avoid feelings of deprivation.
-And as the article discusses, deprivation is the real danger.
 When you feel deprived your desire escalates.
 This is why it’s satisfying to eat one cookie when you want it but it takes a whole bag of cookies to get to satisfaction once a craving has developed.

 Presence is the skill that keeps you in the moment.
 Presence allows you to slow down and ask yourself if you really want what you are eating.
 It allows you to fully experience eating – to smell, taste, and chew your food.
 Staying present also allows you to know when you’re becoming full, and to then make the right eating choices for yourself.